-In the first quarter of fiscal 2011 and 2010, the Company granted a target number of 72,546 and 74,173 performance stock awards, respectively, to various employees of the Company, including executive officers.
+In the first half of fiscal 2011 and 2010, the Company granted a target number of 72,546 and 74,173 performance stock awards, respectively, to various employees of the Company, including executive officers.
 The performance stock awards granted in fiscal 2011 will vest if the Company achieves a specified target objective relating to consolidated economic profit (as defined in the Performance Stock Award Grant Agreement) in the cumulative three fiscal year period ending June 30, 2013.
 The performance stock awards granted in fiscal 2011 are subject to adjustment if the Company's economic profit for the period falls below or exceeds the specified target objective, and the maximum number of performance shares that can be awarded if the target objective is exceeded is 87,055.
-Based upon actual results t o date and the probability of achieving the targeted performance levels, the Company is accruing the performance stock unit awards granted in fiscal 2011 at the target level.
+Based upon actual results to d ate and the probability of achieving the targeted performance levels, the Company is accruing the performance stock unit awards granted in fiscal 2011 at the target level.
 The performance stock awards granted in fiscal 2010 will vest if the Company achieves a specified target objective relating to consolidated economic profit (as defined in the Performance Stock Award Grant Agreement) in the cumulative three fiscal year period ending June 30, 2012.
 The performance stock awards granted in fiscal 2010 are subject to adjustment if the Company's economic profit for the period falls below or exceeds the specified target objective, and the maximum number of performance shares that can be awarded if the target objective is exceeded is 89,008.
 Based upon actual results to date and the probability of achieving the threshold performance levels, the Company is accruing the performance stock awards granted in fiscal 2010 at the threshold level.
-Previous to the first q uarter of fiscal 2011, the Company was not accruing for the performance stock awards granted in fiscal 2010 based upon the low probability of achieving the threshold performance levels.
-There were 213,219 and 177,983 unvested stock awards outstanding at September 24, 2010 and September 25, 2009, respectively.
-The fair value of the stock awards (on the date of grant) is expensed over the performance period for the shares that are expected to ultimately vest.
-The compensation expense for the three months ended September 24, 2010 and September 25, 2009, related to performance stock awards, approximated \$265,000 and \$0, respectively.
+Previous to the first quar ter of fiscal 2011, the Company was not accruing for the performance stock awards granted in fiscal 2010 at the threshold level.
+Previous to the first quar ter of fiscal 2011, the Company and 177,983 unvested stock awards outstanding at December 31, 2010 and D